biezhihua/biezhihua.github.io/docs/public-articles/solution-rust-diesel-install-in-windows.md

-# Install Diesel-Cli For Rust In Windwos 11
+# Solution | Install Diesel-Cli For Rust In Windwos 11

 ## Install MySQL for Windows 11